-Glossary · Cloudflare Fundamentals
+Glossary

 blocklist

-A list of items (usually websites, IP addresses, email addresses, etc.) that are prevented from accessing a system.
+A blocklist is a list of items (usually websites, IP addresses, email addresses, etc.) that are prevented from accessing a system.

 cached bandwidth (cached egress bandwidth)